Skip to content

 Efficient Resource Creation

-2. Use Tab to navigate fields quickly
+3. Use Tab to navigate form fields quickly

-3. Use flavor recommendation mode for servers
+4. Use flavor recommendation mode for servers

 Quick Status Checks